LillaEli/figmagic-website/README.md

 ## Deployment and site updates

-The GitHub Actions CI pipeline deploys code automatically from the `master` branch.
+The Netlify integration deploys code automatically from the `master` branch.

 ### Branching